simeononsecurity/simeononsecurity.ch/content/articles/eye-spy-passive-surveillance-detector-esp32-2026/index.en.md

 ### Rental Property / Hotel Room Inspection

 Entering a new hotel room or rental property with Eye Spy running gives a first-pass indication of unexpected BLE and WiFi-broadcasting devices.
 A camera keyword SSID match or surveillance OUI in the WiFi scan engine adds Caution-level points.
-This is not a substitute for a proper RF sweep, but it adds a passive ambient layer to any physical inspection.
+This isn't a substitute for a proper RF sweep, but it adds a passive ambient layer to any physical inspection.

 ### ALPR Deployments / Privacy Research